bhigg-code/openhab-addons/bundles/org.openhab.binding.nestdeviceaccess/README.md

 ## Supported Things

-The NestDeviceAccess Binding will support things allowd by the Google Smart Device Management (SDM) API.
+The NestDeviceAccess Binding will support things allowed by the Google Smart Device Management (SDM) API.
 Currently the binding implements the Thermostat and device traits for Nest products defined at the [SDM traits](https://developers.google.com/nest/device-access/traits).